20centcroak/github-cheatsheet/cheatsheet.md

 >On branch master
 No commits yet
 Untracked files:
-  (use "git add \<file\>..." to include in what will be committed)
 fileA.txt
-nothing added to commit but untracked files present (use "git add" to track)
+nothing added to commit but untracked files present

 Current branch is the default branch called *master*.
 No commits have been done so far but a new file is present in the working copy.
 However this file is not tracked yet.
+It has to be staged in the staging area and then commited.

     git add .\fileA.txt
-    git status

->On branch master
-No commits yet
-Changes to be committed:
-  (use "git rm --cached \<file\>..." to unstage)
-        new file:   fileA.txt

 Now fileA.txt is staged in the staging area and can be commited

     git commit -m'my first commit message'